Enforce Okta Device Trust for managed Windows computers

 If your organization routes internet traffic through a proxy server, note the following:

-- If your org implements proxy servers/proxy clients or endpoint protection software, make sure to configure them in a way that doesn't block the Mutual TLS certificate exchange (handshake) that occurs during this Device Trust flow.
+• If your org implements proxy servers/proxy clients or endpoint protection software, configure them in a way that doesn't block the Mutual Transport Layer Security certificate exchange (handshake) that occurs during this Device Trust flow.

 See Troubleshooting.